The Purpose of Master Data Management (MDM)

 What are the Limitations of MDM solutions?

 One of the biggest challenges with MDM, however, is its inability to scale in today’s complex, increasingly large data environments.
 Data mastering involves producing clusters of records thought to represent the same entity.
 Once clusters are created, the next step is to construct a single “golden record,” representing each cluster.
 This involves finding matches.
 The traditional MDM solution to finding matches is to write a collection of rules in a proprietary rule language.

-The rules-based approach quickly becomes a limitation.
+The rules-based approach used by traditional MDM solutions such as Informatica, IBM, Oracle, and some of the home-grown rule-based MDM approaches quickly becomes a limitation.
 The primary driver of this challenge is the dependency on rule-based engines, which require data experts, developers, and business teams to collaborate on coding complex formulas that capture constantly changing business logic.
 Whenever new data or data updates are introduced to the solution, long cycles of iterations are needed among IT, data, and business teams to refine the MDM rules logic.

 The Key Benefits of Cloud-Native Machine-Learning Data Mastering

 1. Accelerating analytic insights